E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

 > To make `/home` `/usr` `/opt` independent partitions, you can create additional partitions as needed.

-> Consider using subvolumes with btrfs is you are to create storage pools across multiple disks.
+> Consider using subvolumes with btrfs if you want to create storage pools across multiple disks.

 - EFI System Partition (ESP) will need at least 500 MB